Unipotent morphisms: Abstract

 \section{Abstract}

-We introduce the theory of unipotent morphisms of algebraic stacks.
-We give two applications: \begin{enumerate*} \item a unipotent analogue of Gabber's Theorem for torsion $\mathbf{G}_m$-gerbes and \item smooth Deligne--Mumford stacks with quasi-projective coarse spaces satisfy the resolution property in positive characteristic. \end{enumerate*} Our main tool is a descent result for flags, which we prove using results of Sch\"appi.
+We introduce the theory of unipotent morphisms of algebraic stacks and prove a surprising local to global principle for a class of vector bundles.
+Two sample applications of our methods are the following: \begin{enumerate*} \item a unipotent analogue of Gabber's Theorem for torsion $\mathbf{G}_m$-gerbes and \item smooth Deligne--Mumford stacks with quasi-projective coarse spaces satisfy the resolution property in positive characteristic. \end{enumerate*} Our main tool is a descent result for flags, which we prove using results of Sch\"appi.